sjl/friendly-find/README.markdown

 Usage
 -----

-Eventually I'll make a man page, but for now:
+There's a half-assed man page generated from `help2man`, but `ffind --help` is probably easier to read.

 ### Command Line Program